Extinction in neutrally stable stochastic Lotka-Volterra models: Cyclic Four-Species Model

 \subsection{Comparison to simulations}

-As for the rock-paper-scissors game, we can now verify the accuracy with which various quantities of interest for the extinction process can be predicted by the effective stochastic process \eref{eq:4SpSDETaus2}.
+As for the rock-paper-scissors game, we can now verify the accuracy with which various quantities of interest for the extinction process can be predicted by the effective stochastic process in Eq. \eqref{eq:4SpSDETaus2}.
 Since this is now a two-dimensional stochastic process in a region with a complicated shape and mixed boundary conditions, it is much harder to treat than the one-dimensional effective process in the three-species case.

-Determining the mean extinction times and extinction probabilities from the effective Fokker-Planck equation \eref{eq:4SpSDETaus2} as was done in the three-species case is not feasible here, since it would require solving elliptic second-order PDE's over a domain bounded by \eref{eq:4SpCurvedBdry}.
-Instead, we obtained mean extinction times and extinction probabilities from stochastic simulations of the effective Langevin equations \eref{eq:4SpSDETaus2} using the XmdS package \cite{Hope}.
+Determining the mean extinction times and extinction probabilities from the effective Fokker-Planck equation \eqref{eq:4SpSDETaus2} as was done in the three-species case is not feasible here, since it would require solving elliptic second-order PDE's over a domain bounded by Eq. \eqref{eq:4SpCurvedBdry}.
+Instead, we obtained mean extinction times and extinction probabilities from stochastic simulations of the effective Langevin equations \eqref{eq:4SpSDETaus2} using the XmdS package \cite{Hope}.

-The results are shown in figures \ref{fig:Plot4SpCyclicExtProb} and \ref{fig:Plot4SpCyclicExtTime}.
-It can be observed that the predictions of the effective Langevin equations \eref{eq:4SpSDETaus2} compare very well to the results of direct simulation of the original reaction system \eref{eq:4SpReactionEqns}.
-We attribute the slight discrepancies in mean extinction times close to the boundary \eref{eq:4SpCurvedBdry} to the general difficulty of simulating a stochastic process near a curved reflecting boundary.
+The results are shown in figure \ref{fig:Plot4SpCyclicExtTime}.
+It can be observed that the predictions of the effective Langevin equations \eqref{eq:4SpSDETaus2} compare very well to the results of direct simulation of the original reaction system in Eq. \eqref{eq:4SpReactionEqns}.
+We attribute the slight discrepancies in mean extinction times close to the boundary given by Eq. \eqref{eq:4SpCurvedBdry} to the general difficulty of simulating a stochastic process near a curved reflecting boundary.
 The stochastic averaging method becomes exact at this boundary, since the deterministic orbits are the individual coexistence fixed points.